HEE and the NHS celebrate UK Employability Day 2020

 The NHS across England is celebrating the work of its local staff and jobseekers in a variety of ways.
 Staff are using the day to showcase the successes of employment support across the country and the tremendous efforts made by the jobseekers they support.

-The day is a great opportunity to celebrate the vital and valuable contributions these individuals go on to make to patient care and service delivery.
+The day is a great opportunity to celebrate the vital and valuable contributions these individuals make to patient care and service delivery, and recognise the opportunities that may not have been possible without the crucial work experience placements and employability programmes that the NHS offers.

-"Last year, more individuals than ever - around 157,000! - undertook work experience, work-related learning, an employability programme or an apprenticeship within the NHS in England, benefiting both the individuals involved and employers.
+"Over the last year, around 136,000 individuals undertook work experience, work-related learning, an employability programme or an apprenticeship within the NHS in England, benefiting both the individuals involved and employers.
 We will continue to offer a range of opportunities that match jobseekers with the needs of employers.”

 Read our stories